When searching the internet for the latest food and diet tips here are some key steps to keep in mind.

 1) Pay attention to the website

 Does the website seem like a reputable source that would share factual nutrition information or does it seem like a site that is mostly sharing opinions?
 Next time you do a Google search, look for websites that end in ".org", ".edu", or ".gov" instead of ".com".
 I'm not saying all ".com" websites are posting false information but you have a better chance of finding accurate information from websites of national organizations or institutions.
-Online medical journals often end in ".com" but are great resources for getting the most up to date research on nutrition and health.
+Online medical journals often end in ".com" but are great resources for getting the most up to date research on nutrition and health.2) Pay attention to who is giving the information

 Think about whose opinion you trust the most.
 If you are searching the internet for the latest diet advice it would be beneficial to look at resources from someone who is credentialed and certified in the subject, such as a Registered Dietitian.
 Doctors can sometimes provide accurate nutrition advice but nutrition is usually not their specialty and they can sometimes be wrong.
 It is common to see "nutritionists" writing blogs or articles online, which can be confusing for people who don't understand the difference between a Dietitian and nutritionist.
 The main difference is that there is no schooling or certification required for people who call themselves "nutritionists", however, Registered Dietitian's go through years of school and get credentialed to give nutrition advice based on scientific research.
 So when in doubt, always choose a Registered Dietitian.